 - Portable school and event-based care

 We accept all forms of Medicaid and Peach Care coverage for dental services.
-Our clinics also offer affordable rates for the uninsured patient who is within 200% of the federal poverty level.
+Our clinics also offer affordable rates for the uninsured patient who is within 200% of the Federal Poverty Guidelines.
 Patients MUST submit an Uninsured Patient Dental Program Form before making an appointment

 Visit one of our dental clinics: